Frequently Asked Questions

 Cupertino currently provides only one affordable housing unit for every 14 of its low-income jobs — one of the most egregious ratios in the Bay Area – and it’s only getting worse: two thirds of Cupertino’s own “below market rate” rental housing stock, totaling 142 units, will convert to market rates within the next decade, and the City has yet to permit a single low or very low income unit from its now 3-year old Regional Housing Needs Allocation.

 SB 35 can help alleviate these housing and affordability problems so the well-being of the State and its regions can be safeguarded.
 Vallco is a substantial part of that solution.

 In order to make Vallco Town Center an economically viable project and in order to sustain the significant requirement of affordable housing under SB 35 and to support the retail environment, the project has a 1.81 million square feet office component.

 Office space is needed for two main reasons.
 In order to achieve Vallco’s second life is as an experience-based, people-friendly destination, a daytime population is needed to give retail businesses the customers they need to succeed in this new digital age.
 That means providing Cupertino residents more housing near places of work.

 Secondly, office is needed in order to make Vallco Town Center an SB 35-compliant economically viable project.
 SB 35 requires 50% of the housing onsite must be affordable.
 In this project, that means 1201 designated affordable units.
 Since there is no government subsidy, 1.81 million square feet of office is needed to pay for the affordable housing.
 In addition, office also required to subsidize the retail component.

-As the Vallco Town Center plan has not formally been approved, we are not currently taking reservations for housing units.
-However, if you’d like to be included on a list for future outreach and have your name placed on the interest list please email firstname.lastname@example.org.
+We are not yet accepting reservations for housing units.
+If you’d like to be included on a list for future outreach and have your name placed on the interest list please email firstname.lastname@example.org.